João Penca e Seus Miquinhos Amestrados: History

 In 1987, the band collaborated with their former member Léo Jaime on his song "Conquistador Barato", which was used as the opening theme of the telenovela Bambolê.

-The band reached higher fame in 1989, when their song "Matinê no Rian", which counted with a guest appearance by Kid Abelha's Paula Toller, was used as the opening theme of the telenovela O Sexo dos Anjos.
+The band reached higher fame in 1989, when their song "Matinê no Rian", which featured a guest appearance by Kid Abelha's Paula Toller, and was used as the opening theme of the telenovela O Sexo dos Anjos.
 In the same year they also made a Portuguese-language parody of Bobby Pickett's famous song "Monster Mash", entitled "O Monstro Macho" ("The Macho Monster").
 They also provided the opening theme of the children's show Milk Shake, which was broadcast by Rede Manchete and hosted by Angélica, lasting from 1988 to 1992.
 In 1990 they would cameo in and also contribute to the soundtracks of the films Lua de Cristal and O Escorpião Escarlate.

 In 1991 their song "Suga-Suga" was used in the soundtrack of the telenovela Vamp, which lasted until 1992.

 The band came to an end circa 1994, after the release of the compilation album A Festa dos Micos.
 They would return to active in 2007 however, contributing to the soundtrack of the telenovela Três Irmãs with a previously unreleased song – "Sol, Som, Surf e Sal", a Portuguese-language adaptation/translation of The Beach Boys' "Surfin' Safari".
 In 2008 they played at the Circo Voador and in Urca alongside Léo Jaime, and after some more venues they disbanded once more in 2010.
 A live DVD of their performance at the Circo Voador was scheduled to be released around this time, but it never materialized.

 After the band's second and definitive end, its former members began pursuing other activities; Avellar Love began a career as a theater actor after working as a mechanical engineer alongside Bob Gallo, while Selvagem Big Abreu became a pedagogue in Tijuca.
 As of 2016 they occasionally appear alongside Léo Jaime on his shows though.